By Amanda Cook, C.H.N.

 Here’s a few other reason’s why muffin tin meals work so well:

-- It separates food, so if kids don’t like their food touching, then it doesn’t unless they decide it does.
+- Separates food – if kids don’t like their food touching, then it won’t unless they decide it does.

-- Variety!
-It makes me think of creative ways to full each cup.
+- Variety – muffin tins force me to think of creative ways to fill each cup.
 I never leave an empty cup, always fill it with something.

 Muffin tin meals are huge at my house, mostly at lunch.
 I personally love them because this it’s about using what’s got in my fridge and pantry, already prepared and just needing to be assembled; tapas style.
 I mean, who doesn’t love tapas?!